-Use the SCDOT HDM (2003 with updates) Chapter 14 and the Roadside Design Guide (AASHTO) edition 2006 with Chapter 6 Update, 3rd Edition based on traffic volumes, design speed, and slopes.
-Do not limit the clear zones provided in Figure 14.3A in the SCDOT HDM (2003 with updates) to 30 feet as indicated as a possibility in the footnote for this figure.
+Use the SCDOT Roadway Design Manual and the AASHTO Roadside Design Guide, 2011, 4th Edition.
 When a range of values is shown, select higher value.
-Also, SCDOT does not typically use a 3H:1V fill slope.
-See the Roadside Design Guide (AASHTO) edition 2006 with Chapter 6 Update, 3rd Edition for clear zone calculations where a 3H:1V fill slope is used.
+SCDOT does not typically use a 3H:1V fill slope.
+See the AASHTO Roadside Design Guide, 2011, 4th Edition for clear zone calculations where a 3H:1V fill slope is used.
 Use 3H:1V fill slopes only where fill heights are required to match existing conditions and clear zone can be obtained within the Project limits.

-For those areas where no guardrail currently exists, design fill and cut slopes to obtain clear zones and to avoid the need for protection.
-In areas where new right-of-way, wetland impacts, or impacts to frontage roads or immovable obstructions would be a result of achieving the clear zone requirement, protect substandard areas contingent upon receiving SCDOT approval.
+For those areas where no guardrail currently exists and no additional lanes or adjacent ramps are proposed, design fill and cut slopes to obtain clear zones and to avoid the need for protection.
+Where achieving the clear zone requirements results in new right-of-way, wetland impacts, or impacts to immovable obstructions, protect substandard areas contingent upon receiving SCDOT advanced approval.

-Where existing fill and cut slopes are presently protected by guardrail, replace damaged and/or substandard guardrail and extend/install new guardrail at locations that do not meet current standard.
-Also, clear and grind in accordance with SCDOT Vegetation Management Guidelines.
+Where existing fill and cut slopes are presently protected by guardrail and no rigid barrier is proposed, replace damaged and/or substandard guardrail and extend/install new guardrail at locations that do not meet current MASH guardrail standards.
+Also, clear and grind in accordance with SCDOT Engineering Directive (ED) 29.